andsten/buildmenu/README.md

 focus on the buildmenu target list.

-By default this plugin only executes the *Waf* command "./waf list" once when the sidebar menu is opened for the first time in the vim session.
+By default this plugin only executes the *Waf* command "./waf list" once when the sidebar menu is opened for the first time in the vim session (to obtain the list of build-targets).
 When closing and re-opening the menu, this command is not executed again and the list of build-targets stays the same.
 You can press **'R'** (for "refresh") in the menu to execute "./waf list" again.

 ## Setup ##